MaxMnMl/choom/README.md

 # Display help
 python3 choom.py -h

-# Run a single URL workflow
+# Run a single domain workflow
-python3 choom.py -u https://example.com
+python3 choom.py -u example.com

 # Run workflow with a list input
-python3 choom.py -f urls.txt
+python3 choom.py -f domains.txt

 # If you want to use your own list of endpoints, you can bypass the crawling process by indicating the directory where your files are located.
 (Files must be renamed "endpoint.txt" and "endpointJs.txt")
 python3 choom.py --no-crawl --path /path/to/directory